Category: Birding

 In total, I documented 42 different species.
 You can find my full eBird checklist here.

-First Birds then Bites: JP’s Waterfront
+First Birds then Bites: Einkehren at JP’s Waterfront

 For our earned reward, we went to JP’s Waterfront in Gibraltar.
 It is located just by the water and the perfect location for a hot summer day.
 Patrick had the Fish Tacos, which where not worth eating in full.
 Myself, I had a burger with bacon.
 Overall a good place for some grub.
 Having food by the water always feels special.